Stop in the name of safety! Our technicians are trained to perform 1999 Acura Integra brake checks, services, and repairs. Schedule your appointment.

 When should you change the brake pads on your 1999 Acura Integra?
 It depends largely on your driving style and terrain.
 The majority of brake pads last between 30,000 and 40,000 miles.
 Factors like frequent highway driving and smooth braking can help your brake pads last longer.
 Hauling heavy loads and riding your brakes can shorten brake pad lifespan.
 How often you need to replace your brake pads also depends on what kind you have on your Integra.
 Some brake pad materials last longer than others.
 Thankfully, when you get Acura Integra brake pad replacement at Firestone Complete Auto Care, you also get a limited Lifetime Parts Warranty.
 We do brake checks and brake pad replacements every day, and for your Integra, we’ll only use parts that meet or surpass Acura’s standards.

 Your Acura Integra engine may be strong and reliable.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that's ready to get you to 200,000 miles and beyond.
 But if you can’t stop it, it’s as good as scrap metal.
 If you’re experiencing squeaky brakes or a loss of braking power, don’t wait!
 Safe driving is difficult when your brakes are anything but their best.
 Plus, waiting can lead to more expensive parts wearing out and requiring replacement.
 For example, rotors start to warp and become damaged when completely worn brake pads exceed their lifespan, shortening the life of healthy parts due to the metal on metal grinding that occurs.
 Our technicians work to prevent more brake damage.
 Visit Firestone Complete Auto Care for the right brake repair for your 1999 Acura Integra.
 Our brake repair services include pad/shoe replacement, brake rotor/drum machining, brake fluid exchange, and brake caliper and wheel cylinder service.
 Make an appointment for Acura Integra brake repairs or services today.

 Let's take care of your 1999 Acura Integra together.
 When something breaks, we're ready.
 Select from our service menu below to learn about 1999 Acura repairs.